dkilfoyle/thrombolysis/docs/whynot.md

 * Usually untreatable and may be fatal
 * Difficult to predict and can occur even in optimally selected patients

-The risk can be reduced by careful patinet selection and close protocol adherence.
+The risk can be reduced by careful patient selection and close protocol adherence.